fring-12/AI-class/class-1-updated.md

   - **Wolfram:** Supercharges ChatGPT with advanced mathematical capabilities, data analysis, and access to real-time data.
   - **Diagrams: Show Me:** Create diagrams, flow charts, mind maps, and more, simply by describing what you want to visualize.

+# The Researcher's AI Starter Kit

+Feeling overwhelmed?
+If you're new to this, you only need three types of tools to begin:

+1.  **A Brainstorming Partner: ChatGPT**

+    - Use it for refining ideas, structuring outlines, and overcoming writer's block.

+2.  **A Verifiable Source Finder: Google Scholar / Scite**

+    - Your go-to for finding real, peer-reviewed articles.
+This is your foundation of truth.

+3.  **A Document Analyzer: ChatDOC / ChatGPT File Upload**
+    - Your assistant for quickly summarizing and extracting key points from the PDFs you've already found.

 # Section 5: Integrating AI - Step 1: Defining Your Research Problem

 AI can be a powerful brainstorming partner to help you move from a broad area of interest to a specific, actionable research problem.